happykhan/dataflo-cookbook/docs/merging-two-sheets.md

 !!! tip
     You are more than welcome to use this workflow for other data, or clone and alter it for your own needs.

 This is a very simple manipulation shown here in isolation.
 This step can be one of many other steps in a single workflow.
-For simplicity in this example, we have manually uploaded the input files but there are many possible input sources in data-flo.
+For simplicity in this example, we have manually uploaded the input files but there are many possible input sources in Data-flo.
 These include (but are not limited to) other file formats like JSON or csv; online locations like Google sheets, Google drive, and Dropbox; and direct connections to databases.

 ## Creating the workflow

-If the existing workflow above, meets your needs by all means clone it and keep a copy for yourself.
+If the existing workflow above meets your needs, then by all means clone it and keep a copy for yourself.
 However, you may be interested in making your own workflow specific to your use-case.
 It is here where I will outline the steps taken to make the workflow above.
 You should be able to create a new blank workflow for this recipe.
-If you are unsure how to do that please complete prequisite recipe: [Login and create a new workflow](./login-workflow.md).
+If you are unsure how to do that please complete prerequisit recipe: [Login and create a new workflow](./login-workflow.md).
 We are aiming to make a workflow like the one below.

 ![final workflow](./join-table/workflow.png)